Bluetooth Hearing Aids in 2019 [Ultimate Guide]

 How to Pair Bluetooth Hearing Aids to iPhones & Androids

-In order to take advantage of the numerous features made available with Bluetooth hearing aids, you have to first pair the hearing aids to your smartphone.
+In order to take advantage of the features made available with Bluetooth hearing aids, you have to first pair the hearing aids to your smartphone.

-If you have paired a Bluetooth device to your phone before, this is a very similar process, with some slight differences.
+If you have paired a Bluetooth device to your phone before, this is a similar process, with some slight differences.